Could a future that involves being creative with food be for you? Find out whether food science, culinary arts, or nutrition is a route for you

 In addition to gaining traditional culinary skills the four-year programme will give students the skills to become self-starters, and knowledge in food innovation, speciality food production and gastronomy.

-New for 2018 entry is the BSc (Hons) in Nutrition and Exercise Science which was introduced as part of the Exercise Sciences common entry programme.
+In 2018 the BSc (Hons) in Nutrition and Exercise Science was introduced as part of the Exercise Sciences common entry programme.
 This is ideal for anyone who has an interest in both exercise and nutrition.
 If you’re not interested in exercise, it may not be what you’ll enjoy studying for four years.

 The course provides students with a deeper understanding of the relationship between the key elements of nutrition science with the graduate being able to provide dietary advice to optimise health, sports performance, assist in weight management and recovery from injury.
 It explores such such areas nutritional and anthropometric assessment, with the goal being able to provide a sport specific/tailor made, nutritional plan.